marquinTeran/-cybersecurity-test-01/report.md

 **Fix:**
 - Added token validation using `HTTPBearer` and `jwt.decode()`.
 - Now the endpoint rejects requests with no or invalid token.

+## 8. Sensitive info in /health endpoint

+**Where was the problem:**
+The `/health` endpoint returned system-level details like OS, hostname, Python version, and a part of the secret key

+**Details:**
+If exposed to the public, this information could help attackers find vulnerabilities or plan attacks

+**Level Risk:** Medium
+This type of information should be internal only

+**Fix:**
+- The endpoint is now protected using JWT authentication
+- Sensitive fields like `SECRET_KEY hint` and platform details were removed
+- Only returns basic status and server name